|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 7.1 Personal information is collected under the authority of the York University Act, 1965 for the purposes of administering York’s COVID-19 vaccination requirement for Persons that seek Access to campus and will be stored in accordance with the Policy on Access to Information and Protection of Privacy.

-7.2 As per the Instructions of the Chief Medical Officer of Health of Ontario, York will collect and maintain statistical information including the number of persons that provided proof of being Fully Vaccinated against COVID-19, the number of persons that provided a documented medical reason for not being Fully Vaccinated against COVID-19 and the total number of persons to whom the Instruction applies and disclose such information to the Ministry of Colleges and Universities of Ontario (“Ministry”) in the manner and within the timelines specified by the Ministry.
+7.2 As per the Instructions of the Chief Medical Officer of Health of Ontario, York will collect and maintain statistical information including the number of persons that provided Proof of vaccination against COVID-19, the number of persons that provided a documented medical or human rights grounds for not being Fully Vaccinated against COVID-19 and the total number of persons to whom the Instruction applies and disclose such information to the Ministry of Colleges and Universities of Ontario (“Ministry”) in the manner and within the timelines specified by the Ministry.
 York may provide additional detail within the statistical information as requested by the Ministry.

 Complaints under this Policy will be submitted, assessed, and resolved under existing policies, regulations, procedures, processes, or collective agreements in effect at York.